Anti Poaching at Cawston

 • Daily patrols and constant surveillance.

-• Responding immediately to incursions by poachers or tracking dogs.
+• Responding immediately to incursions by poachers and hunting dogs.

 • Following up on every report of suspicious activity.